Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Ensure that your cat has plenty of toys to play with.
 Interactive toys, puzzle feeders, and toys that mimic the movement of prey can help your cat have fun and enjoy themselves, which will reduce the likelihood of them stealing something that they are not supposed to play with.

 • Set aside regularly scheduled time each day to play with your cat.
-A routine will give them something to look forward to, and toys like feather wands and laser pointers can help them be more active, which will prevent boredom and burn off excess energy, leading to improved behavior.
+A routine will give them something to look forward to, and toys like feather wands and mice on a rod can help them be more active, which will prevent boredom and burn off excess energy, leading to improved behavior.

-• Use positive reinforcement to train your cat by rewarding them for playing with acceptable toys and gently discouraging them from taking things that they shouldn’t.
-Avoid punishment, as it can lead to stress and more problematic behaviors, especially if anxiety is behind the stealing.
+• Use positive reinforcement to train your cat by rewarding them for playing with desirable toys and gently discouraging them from taking things that they shouldn’t.
+Never use punishment, as it will lead to stress, fear, and more problematic behaviors, especially if anxiety is behind the stealing, and it will negatively impact the bond and trust your cat has in you.

 • Create safe areas in your home for your cat with cat trees, window perches, and beds.
 This way, they will have places of their own that they can retreat to when they are feeling stressed.